The polarimeter vector for $\tau \rightarrow 3 \pi\nu_{\tau}$ decays

 \ifx\ver\verPAPER {\bf PROGRAM SUMMARY} \\ \begin{small}

 {\em Program Title: PolarimetricVectorTau2a1, version 1.0.1} \\ {\em CPC Library link to program files:} (to be added by Technical Editor) \\ {\em Developer's repository link:} https://github.com/TTauSpin/PolarimetricVectorTau2a1 \\ {\em Code Ocean capsule:} (to be added by Technical Editor)\\ {\em Licensing provisions(please choose one):} MIT \\ {\em Programming language: C++ 11} \\ {\em Nature of problem(approx. 50-250 words):}\\ The polarimeter vector $\h$ of the $\Pgt$ can be used to measure the $\Pgt$ spin orientation.
-The vector $\h$ is a function of the momenta of the particles produced in the $\Pgt$ decay.
+The vector $\h$ is a function of the momenta of the particles produced in the $\Pgt$ decay and needs to be computed in the restframe of the $\Pgt$ lepton.
 While for the decay channels $\Pgtm \to \Pgpm\Pgngt$ and $\Pgtm \to \Pgpm\Pgpz\Pgngt$ expressions for $\h$ exist in the literature, no corresponding expressions exist for the channels $\Pgtm \to \Pgpm\Pgpp\Pgpm\Pgngt$ and $\Pgtm \to \Pgpm\Pgpz\Pgpz\Pgngt$. \\ {\em Solution method(approx. 50-250 words):}\\ In this paper, we present an algorithm for the computation of the $\Pgt$ polarimeter vector $\h$ for the decay channels $\Pgtm \to \Pgpm\Pgpp\Pgpm\Pgngt$ and $\Pgtm \to \Pgpm\Pgpz\Pgpz\Pgngt$.
 The algorithm is based on a model for the dynamics of hadronic interactions in these decay channels.
 The parameters of the model have been determined by a fit to data recorded by the CLEO experiment. \\ \end{small} \fi